ahmohbati/SecOn/Automating-Setup.md

-You can automate the Setup process using sosetup.conf
+You can automate the Setup process using sosetup.conf.

 Copy the example file to your home directory:
 ```cp /usr/share/securityonion/sosetup.conf ~```